- The Best Foods To Eat in Philadelphia With Kids

 Rich and I liked spicy, crunchy, cool cucumbers and cumin-spiced lamb that perfectly balanced heat with other flavors.
 We eat a lot of Chinese and thought that this was excellent.

-If you want something a little different try Cuba Libre Restaurant & Rum Bar at 2nd and Market Streets.
+If you want something a little different try Cuba Libre Restaurant & Rum Bar on 2nd near Market Street.
 High ceilings, antique-style ceiling fans, a balcony and rattan furniture evoke everything that’s cool about Havana.
 The food is fun and really good.

 Pineapple-avocado quacamole sounds odd but is really good and comes with long plaintain chips for dipping.
 Empanadas are crispy with really good flavor and bigger than we expected; both are good for sharing.